ceylon/ceylon-examples-web/README.md

 This project contains a demo web application named `ceylon.demo.net` that contains both a server-side part and a client-side part.
 Both are written in Ceylon but one will be compiled for the JVM backend and act as the server while the other will be compiled to JavaScript for use in the client's browser.
 The project structure is as follows:

 ```
-- README               # Useful info
+- README               # This file
-- modules              # The place where the compiled modules will go
+- source/...           # The example's Ceylon source files
-- source/...           # Your module source files
+- web-content/...      # The example's HTML files, stylesheets, images and 3rd party JS libraries
-- resource/...         # Your module resource files (if any)
+- .config/...          # The place for Ceylon-specific configuration files
-- web-content/...      # The default template module's resources, you can remove it if you don't need it
+- ceylonb[.bat]        # THe Ceylon bootstrap script for running Ceylon without having it installed
 ```

 ## Compiling the project